-A look back over six months since the Food Bank was set up by a group of us, who recognised that some people in Bounds Green did not have enough food and that the nearest Food Banks were too far away.
+It is now over a year since the Food Bank was set up by a group of us who recognised that some people in Bounds Green did not have enough food and that the nearest Food Banks were too far away.

 Our Food Bank opened in June 2020 just as the first lockdown was easing.
-It is open three days a week (Mon 6-8, Tues 2-4 and Thurs 2-4) and accepts anyone who requires support; referrals are not needed.
+It is open twice a week (Tues 2-4 and Thurs 2-4) and accepts anyone who requires support; referrals are not needed.

-Our numbers have grown over the six-months with over 200 volunteers working together to provide fresh and packaged food to 300+ guests who choose and collect what they need for themselves and their families - 1,000 people in all each week.
+Our numbers have grown over the months with more than 200 volunteers working together to provide fresh and packaged food to 300+ guests who choose and collect what they need for themselves and their families - 1,000 people in all each week.

 People, including those using the Food Bank, donate their time, skills, and money.
 Local people support us with food contributions, regular monthly donations, and their time.
 Local schools, community and faith organisations, support the Food Bank which is now part of the network of food suppliers across North London, collecting food to be re-distributed.